Revisiting some of our top financial wellness tips (Part 1)

 What about you?

-Brian (30:36):
+Brian Ford (30:36):

-Well, I'll just go back to what I was saying at the beginning of this episode.
-I'm feeling grateful.
+Well, I'll just go back to what I was saying at the beginning of this episode, I'm feeling grateful.
 It's genuine.
 I'm grateful for this podcast, for our conversations, Bright.
 I'm grateful for our listeners.
 Thank you.
 We wouldn't have a podcast without you.
 And I'm grateful for good people and good knowledge that helps me and my family be more happy.

-Bright (31:02):
+Bright Dickson (31:02):

 That's going to do it for part one of our look back at the first three years of Money and Mindset with Bright and Brian.

-Brian (31:08):
+Brian Ford (31:08):

-We'll be back next month with part two of This Money and Mindset highlight reel, and share a bunch more clips that showcase some of our favorite tips and moments from the podcast so far.
+We'll be back next month with part two of this Money and Mindset Highlight Reel, and share a bunch more clips that showcase some of our favorite tips and moments from the podcast so far.
 We'll also talk about setting some financial resolutions and goals for the new year.
 Be sure to tune in.

 This episode of Money and Mindset with Bright and Brian is brought to you by Truist.